 TABPC agreed to cease the publication of handbooks due to the creation of the accessible NZSL Online Dictionary, launched in 2011.

 TABPC appointed Sara Pivac Alexander to investigate the NZSL Level One teaching and resourcing needs of NZSL teachers.
 A report is published in March.

 TABPC sponsored a number of NZSL resource development projects based on the survey report.
-Sara Pivac Alexander and Victoria Lessing worked on these projects.
+Sara Pivac Alexander and Victoria Lessing worked on new materials.

 TeachSign Units 1 and 2 are updated.
 Approximately 230 English phrases related to classroom materials are translated and filmed for the benefit of NZSL tutors.

-TeachSign website undergoes major changes (funded by the NZSL Board).
+TeachSign website is relaunched.
 Some new features include a centralised database of NZSL teaching, online membership system, detailed account of NZSLTA history, and a learners' section.
-Within this section, there are new class listings (members can advertise themselves), comprehensive level one homework site, NZSL Tutors Directory, and links to learning resources.
+Within this section, there are new class listings, level one homework site, NZSL Tutors Directory, and links to learning resources.